Corey Bailey

 increase privacy and security.
 A VPN does not make your Internet connection

-secure (private).
+private.
 You can still be tracked through tracking cookies and device

 fingerprinting, even if your IP address is hidden.
 A VPN does not make you

-still need to be diligent by not allowing tracking cookies and the like through
+immune to hackers.
+You will still need to be diligent by not allowing tracking

-your browser settings.
-I personally have my browsers set to maximum
+cookies and the like through your browser settings.
+I personally have my

-security.
-My browsers are set so tight that they won’t let me go to a website
+browsers set to maximum security.
+My browsers are set so tight that they

-that is suspicious.
-Those sites that won’t let me browse because of my
+won’t let me go to a website that is suspicious.
+Those sites that won’t let me

-security policies, simply loose my business.
+browse because of my security policies, simply loose my business.

 Many browsers have a VPN built in that can be turned on or off.